COMBINE-lab/extended-single-cell-best-practices/jupyter-book/introduction/raw_data_processing.md

 Becuase we told `simpleaf` to output unfiltered quantification information (the raw gene-by-cell count matrix with all detected barcodes), here we also show how to use the `emptyDrops` function from the [DropletUtils](https://bioconductor.org/packages/release/bioc/html/DropletUtils.html) Bioconductor package to filter high confidence cells and generate the filtered count matrix.

 Given the `total_count` matrix from the above code chunks, we call the `emptyDrops` function to filter high confidence cells and return an boolean list `is_cell` indicating if the barcodes are high confidence cells.
+To do this, we need to set up a python environment as in {ref}`quality-control`

 ```python
 # run in python